Almost-additive ergodic theorems for amenable groups: Appendix

 \subsection{Acknowledgements}

 I would like to thank my adviser {\sc Daniel Lenz} for enduring encouragement and for fruitful suggestions concerning the organization of this work.
-Also, I would like to express thanks to {\sc Fabian Schwarzenberger} for enlightening discussions, as well as for his contributions in the precedent projects which provided a major groundwork for the results of this paper.
+Also, I would like to express thanks to {\sc Fabian Schwarzenberger} for stimulating discussions, as well as for his contributions in the precedent projects which provided a major groundwork for the results of this paper.
+Thanks also go to {\sc Xueping Huang} for helpful remarks about Poisson point processes and absolute continuity.
 Moreover, I take this chance to mention gratefully that this work was supported by the German National Academic Foundation (Studienstiftung des deutschen Volkes).